 Mundo Latino promotes and celebrates all aspects of Spanish and Latin American culture by organizing events in which they can be enjoyed and experienced.
 Erasmus students, language students and everyone else interested in learning Spanish, enjoying Spanish/Latin American culture, Tapas nights, Spanish dance, and even Spanish football matches!
 There will also be conversation classes where everyone can practice to improve their language skills!
 We aim to create a friendly, warm and inclusive atmosphere in every one of our events, and have both events during the day and in the evenings so everyone can get involved!

-Welcome to Ireland's largest and most active political and social, youth organisation.
+Welcome to Ireland's largest and most active political and social, youth organization.
 We are the Maynooth University branch,, one of hundreds across Ireland.
 Whether you are a budding politician, soon to be elected leader of the world or just craving free pizza, Ogra does it all.
-From trips to the Dail, to in depth debates about current and past politcal issues and more pizza, we offer a friendly and open society.
+From trips to the Dail, to in depth debates about current and past politcal issues and more, we offer a friendly and open society.

-Omega Maynooth's resident Science Fiction, Fantasy and Anime Society We are the the society that will do almost anything, once we and can relate it to our collective interest in sci-fi, fantasy or anime.
-The society that maintains a library full of novels, comic books and manga.
-The society that supports you and lets you vent your frustration over mid-season/end-season breaks, the loss of your favourite characters and the inevitable heat death of the universe.
+Omega: Maynooth's resident Science Fiction, Fantasy and Anime Society Omega is the society that supports you and lets you vent your frustration over mid-season/end-season breaks, the loss of your favourite characters and the inevitable heat death of the universe.
+We are the the society that will do almost anything, once we and can relate it to our collective interest in sci-fi, fantasy or anime.
+The society maintains a library full of novels, comic books and manga.

 Pride Soc is Maynooth's LGBTQ+ society for anyone who identifies as LGBTQ+ and all our allies and advocates.
 Anyone is welcome as long as they bring an open mind and respect for all identities and orientations.
 We're a social society creating a space for our members to meet new friends, become an activist, go on some great nights out, become informed on LGBTQ+ issues, learn about yourselves, or just watch movies with some free pizza and banter.
 All our events and social media are safe spaces; so be respectful and confidential to all opinions, experiences, identities and orientations.
 So basically we welcome all and respect all :) (we are a friendly bunch :P)

 Welcome to Maynooth Students for life!
-We seek to promote a culture of life at the university and the wider community, advocating the protection of human life and dignity, by informing students on pro-life issues, organising debates to engage all students, fundraising and involvement in national campaigns, and helping student parents, especially women facing crisis pregnancies.
+We seek to promote a culture of life at the university and the wider community, advocating the protection of human life and dignity, by informing students on pro-life issues, and organising workshops to engage all students.
 We wish to be a voice for students who hold pro-life views, and to become a place where anyone who is curious about the issues surrounding the debate can can extend and strengthen their knowledge.
 We have great events, speakers, and conferences planned for the year ahead.
-Anyone who supports our aims is welcome to join!

 Maynooth University Irish Red Cross Society is at the forefront of pioneering medical service provision and duty of care to all members of Maynooth University and the wider community.
 We operate a broad range of services, including providing Medical coverage for MSU during Fresher's week, Christmas Day and the Beach Ball.
 We also provide event coverage for numerous clubs and societies during their intervarsity's and sports days.
 Our members also avail of the opportunity to experience forming part of the medical team at festivals and concerts such as, LIFE, Longitude and Electric Picnic each summer.
 Our primary aim is to take students and educate them in first-aid techniques, skills and practices, with the aim of giving them experience during some of the smaller events we cover.
 We also operate social care services by assisting members within the wider Maynooth community and offering therapeutic hand care to those in need and by assisting elder members of the community access and complete local social activities.
 We pride ourselves on our inclusive nature, and our humility to our community service.
 There is never any issue to large or small that we feel we cannot cope with.
-We encourage you all to join us at one of our training events on Wednesdays, 6:30pm in John Hume lecture theatre 6 (JH6)
+We encourage you all to join us at one of our training events on Tuesdays, 7:00pm in Arts Block, Classroom E.

 The Maynooth University branch of the Socialist Party - We stand for the socialist alternative to the dictatorship of the markets – namely real democracy whereby ordinary people take centre stage in running society, with democratic public ownership of banks, of key sectors of the economy and industry, and a democratic plan of the economy to provide for the needs of people.
 We frequently organise discussion groups, take part in, and organise, protests and information stalls here on campus.
-Our key focus for the past year has been the issue of the 8th amendment.
+Our key focus for the past years has been the issue of the 8th amendment.
 With the magnificent victory of the REPEAL movement, a global rise of the feminist revolt against all oppression in society there's now a real potential for a challenge to the capitalist system of exploitation.
 We want you to join the Socialist Party Society – every new member can play a huge role.
 Join us today and do your part to end austerity, inequality, injustice, oppression and the enriching of a tiny billionaire global elite, while the hopes, dreams and rights of the majority of humanity are trampled on by capitalism.

 The aim of the Maynooth Students' SVP - St Vincent de Paul Society conference is to tackle poverty in all its forms through the provision of practical assistance to those in need.
 The concept of need is broader than financial hardship.
 Therefore at Maynooth visiting and engaging with those in need plays a huge part of the society.
 There is a huge social element at the heart of this conference that makes it both enjoyable and hugely addictive.
 Maynooth Students' SVP is relaxed, easy-going and flexible to suit the student and the student can get involved as much or as little as they like.
-Some of the activities run are the weekly soup runs to the homeless of Dublin, local nursing home visits, homework clubs, flat decorating, training and courses.
-The society offers the opportunity to volunteer over the summer with Ozanam House, Sunshine House, and Teenhols who run day camps and holiday camps for disadvantaged children and teenagers throughout the summer.
-There are also social and fundraising events such as the extremely popular Fr Ted Themed Lovely Girls Competition, Santa’s Grotto, nights out, weekends away, BBQ’s, pub crawls, sleep outs, cake sales, quizzes, debates, guest speakers, charity ball, fun runs, slave auctions, guest speakers, 5 a- sides, the PJ party and teaming up with the other University SVP Conferences throughout the year.
+Some of the activities run are the weekly soup runs to the homeless of Dublin, flat decorating, training and courses.
+The society offers the opportunity to volunteer over the summer with Ozanam House, and Sunshine House who run day camps and holiday camps for disadvantaged children and teenagers throughout the summer.
+There are also social and fundraising events such as Santa’s Grotto, nights out, weekends away, BBQ’s, pub crawls, sleep outs, cake sales, quizzes, debates, guest speakers, charity ball, fun runs, guest speakers, and teaming up with the other University SVP Conferences throughout the year.

 Tea Soc is all about sitting back and relaxing with a cuppa, a few biscuits and other savoury pastries and foods.
 TeaSoc aims to promote a relaxed, friendly environment where members can de-stress, make new friends and be part of the Tea Family.
 All of our committee members are 100% approachable and friendly and we are happy to answer any questions you have.
 We meet up most weeks, usually during the daytime, and our plans for next year are just awesome, if we say so ourselves!!
 Join TeaSoc for cool tea-related puns, a chill out, time to meet new people and make lifelong friends. after all, who doesn't love a biscuit with their tea in their favourite mug??
 Feel free to conatct us at any time via facebook, email or even in person!!